HafsaHameed457/AWS-Concepts/README.md

 In AWS, the infrastructure is organized into Regions, Availability Zones, and Local Zones to ensure high availability, fault tolerance, and low-latency access for global users.
 Here’s a breakdown of each:

 1. Regions
+2.
+It is a data center located at a certain place.
+Can be in a country or in a continent.

 - An AWS Region is a physical location in a specific geographic area that consists of multiple data centers.